This is Part 3 of the EBX5 Data Modeling blog series covering the detailed steps involved in creating Data Models in EBX5.

 Link Table: As the name suggests, we have a third table linking the relationship between two tables.
-The link table defines foreign keys one to the source table and other to the target table.
+The link table defines foreign keys one to the source table and the other to the target table.
 The primary key of the link table should be either an auto-incremented value or foreign keys to the source table and the target table.

-XPath Predicate: XPath Expression is used to define Association of elements.
+XPath Predicate: XPath Expression is used to define the Association of elements.
 The Association is defined in a source table and filtered using an XPath Expression in the specified target table.